If you hadn’t previously thought about how you would build up a food supply for an emergency, the coronavirus pandemic probably made you consider it.

 For best storage, keep at cool temperatures in a dark location.

-Dried beans and lentils have a shelf life of up to 10 years or more when stored properly, according to the Utah State University Extension.
-However, Utah State notes that — as with many stored foods — after five years, stored beans likely will have lost nearly all their vitamins.
+Dried beans and lentils have a shelf life of up to 30 years or more when stored properly, according to the Utah State University Extension.
+However, for best color and flavor, they should be used within 12 months.

-The best method of storage is to use No. 10 cans or Mylar-type bags with the oxygen removed, and keep the beans at a colder temperature.
+The best method of storage is in No. 10 cans or Mylar-type bags with the oxygen removed, and keep the beans at a colder temperature.

 The Food Network has a handy how-to on best practices for cheese storage.